tHeStRyNg/tornado/README.md

 - Make sure you set `PINATA_API_KEY` and `PINATA_SECRET_API_KEY` environment variables in `.env`
 - To deploy a production build run `yarn deploy:ipfs`.
 - Info on how to here --< https://knowledge.pinata.cloud/en/articles/6191471-how-to-create-an-pinata-api-key

+Important:
+- You will need paid version so can store html

 ## Architecture